jimdelois/api-gateway-configs/README.md

 ##### Configuration Parameter Files

 Several of the CloudFormation templates included within this library are parameterized for flexibility and, in some cases, security.
 Although the CloudFormation templates may be uploaded to the AWS Console and any parameters may be provided there, the recommended approach (and that which is documented here) is to use the AWS CLI tool.
-For this approach, JSON-formatted files are required to define these parameters during command execution.
+For this method, JSON-formatted files are required to define these parameters during command execution.

 This library provides a set of [sample parameter files](.aws/cloudformation/parameters-samples/) to use as a starting point.
 It is recommended to copy these files into the `.aws/cloudformation/parameters/` directory, which is ignored from this repository.
 There, they may be modified with your own personal configurations without becoming a part of this repository's commit history.